Trading Online Voucher 2022 – National Digital Strategy

 Your own labour costs

-Any non commercial developer will not be recognised, so use a proper web partner (Get clearance with LEO)
+Any non commercial developer or web design agency will not be recognised if they quote, so use a proper web design agency partner (Get clearance with LEO if required)

-All money must be spent before the voucher can be given and an application must be made to your Local Enterprise Office in advance.
+All money must be spent before the voucher can be given and an application must be made to your Local Enterprise Office in advance of any spend being done.
 Receipts and proof of payment, ex VAT, as in bank statement, should be sent in prior to cut off date.
-Include TC2 Form and 3 quotes.
-A one page report will be expected when project is completed and before payment is made.
+Include a Tax Clearance TC2 Form and 3 quotes.
+A one page report will be expected from your chosen web design agency when your website project is completed and before any grant payment is made.
 Get Application form by attending one of the Information Seminars.

 Vouchers can be used for?

-The Online Trading Vouchers can be used for the development or upgrade of an e-commerce website such as implementing online payments or booking systems.
+The Online Trading Vouchers can be used for the development of a new website or upgrade of an e-commerce website such as implementing online payments for your clients or adding a booking system.

 Other usage includes; purchase of Internet related software, online advertising, development of an app, implementation of a digital marketing strategy, consultation with ICT experts for early stage adopters of online strategy, training/skills development specifically to establish and manage an online trading activity.
 At €5k this will not fund a full blown eCommerce project, but can be the first step of a strategic plan.